Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/toolchanger.md

 ```

 ## [tools_calibrate]
-Defining the [tools_calibrate] section enables the multi axis probe calibration.
+Defining the `[tools_calibrate]` section enables the multi axis probe calibration.
 Change the variables to match your requirements.

-This section is optional and only required if you are using a calibration probe.
+This section is optional and only required if you are using an automated calibration probe such as [SexBall Probe](../../../hardware/calibration_tools.md#sexball-probe).

 ``` cfg
 [tools_calibrate]